 - whether the person is required to bring a document or item to court

 Note that when prosecutors subpoena witnesses for a grand jury, the prosecutors are required to orally inform them of the general nature of the grand jury’s inquiries prior to them taking the stand.3

 Subpoenas have to be properly “served” on the person being subpoenaed in order to be valid.
-Parties to the case may not serve the subpoenas personally.
+Parties to the case may not serve a copy of the subpoena personally.
 Instead, the only people who can physically deliver subpoenas are:

 - peace officers, or

-- anyone over 18-years-old who is not a party to the court case, such as a process server
+- anyone over 18-years-old who is a non-party to the court case, such as a process server

 Note that subpoenas generally may not be served through the mail except when the subpoena is for the person to attend a misdemeanor trial in Nevada.
 In this case, subpoenas may be mailed — by registered or certified mail, return receipt requested — to the recipient’s last known address at least ten days prior to the beginning of the trial.
 Then the certificate of mailing must be filed within the court within two days after the subpoena is mailed.